troyraen/DM-in-Stars/_Paper/figures/main.md

 <img src="temp/m3p5.png" alt="m3p5.png" height="400"/>

+#### Debug:

 - [ ]  last two profiles are at the wrong times. the correct profiles did not get saved. run models again. how to save the right profiles?
     - find the model numbers from `hdf` and save profiles that way.
-    - _first_ think about what story I'm trying to tell with this plot and make sure those profiles will tell that story
+    - _first_ think about what story I'm trying to tell with this plot and make sure those profiles will still tell that story

-Testing/debugging:
 ```python
 from pandas import IndexSlice as idx
 import debug_fncs as dbg